MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/access-policy-aad.md

 1. In the **Access policy** window, assign a name for your policy, such as *Block access from unmanaged devices*.

-1. In the **Activities matching all of the following** section, Under **Activity source**, select additional activity filters to apply to the policy.
+1. In the **Activities matching all of the following** section, select additional activity filters to apply to the policy.
 Filters include the following options:

     - **Device tags**: Use this filter to identify unmanaged devices.